-- 1. During the course of any state fiscal year, external auditors, the State Auditor General, state or federal inspectors, inspector general's of state and federal agencies, HHS, OEL or others as state or federal agencies designate may review operations of and records from the ELC. - 2.
+- 1. During the course of any state fiscal year, the Office, the Florida DFS, the Florida Auditor General, HHS, Inspector Generals of federal and state agencies, the Comptroller General of the United States or any of their duly authorized representatives may review operations of and records from the ELC. - 2.
 Any of the above-listed reviews may identify questioned costs.
 The ELC shall have an opportunity to substantiate or appeal the finding or questioned cost(s).
 Any unresolved questioned costs may become disallowed federal and state program costs.
 Section 17.04, F.S., and 2 CFR §200, require ELCs to repay disallowed federal and state program costs.
 Contractors/grantees may not pay disallowed costs with federal grant, state grant or matching funds. - 3.
-The ELC agrees that legal expenses and related costs in the defense or prosecution of any claim or appeal against the state government or any of its agencies are not reimbursable costs.
+The ELC agrees legal expenses and related costs in the defense or prosecution of any claim or appeal against the state government or any of its agencies are not reimbursable costs.
 However, 2 CFR §200 Subpart E allows reasonable legal expenses and related costs required in administering early learning programs within administrative expenditure limitations.